 He was the co-chief investigator on the NIHR funded BASICS trial (The British Antibiotic and Silver Impregnated Catheters for ventriculoperitoneal Shunts randomized controlled trial) that showed that antibiotic catheters reduced the infection rate from 6% to 2% and save £135,000 per infection averted.

 He sub-specialises in neurosurgical oncology for intrinsic brain tumours including awake craniotomy and intra-operative brain mapping for low grade glioma, midline and endoscopic approaches to intraventricular and deep intrinsic tumours and stereotactic radiosurgery.

-He chairs the NCRI brain tumour clinical studies group and the Academic Committee of the Society of British Neurological Surgeons.
-He is a founding member of the British-Irish Meningioma Society (BIMS).
+He chairs the NCRI Brain Tumour Group and the Academic Committee of the Society of British Neurological Surgeons.
+He is the National Neurosurgery Subspecialty Lead for RCSEng.

 He appeared in the UK Channel 5 series ‘Brain Hospital: Saving Lives’, which raised public awareness of the challenges faced by brain tumour patients and their families and friends.